 You should familiarize yourself with Verbling’s lesson interface before actually starting a lesson because it has many features (which for the most part I don’t need).

-I teach on Preply, and I’ve only taken one lesson as a student.
+I’ve taught on Preply, and I’ve only taken one lesson as a student.

 Preply is a pretty decent platform for learners to find tutors for a reasonable price and yet still able to get a good quality service.
 Unlike Italki and Verbling, the choice here is much wider and not limited to learning foreign languages.

-The commission they take from teachers is outrageously high, thus I don’t recommend them.
+However, the commission they take from teachers is outrageously high, thus I don’t recommend them.